Strategy11/formidable-forms/readme.txt

 4. Activate Formidable through the 'Plugins' menu
 5. Go to the newly added 'Formidable' menu
 6. Click the 'Add New' button to go to the form generator page and create a new email form
 7. Insert your newly created user registration form, quiz, or survey form on a page or post using the Embed Form pop up.
-Or insert it manually or into a widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add it in a page template
+Or insert it manually or into a widget using a shortcode [formidable id=x].
+Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add it in a page template

 == Screenshots ==
 1. Build professional WP forms without any code.